helje5/SwiftyExpat/README.md

 ####SwiftyExpat

-This is a tiny framework containing the modified Expat parser.
-Plus a small Swift class to make the API nicer, though this is not really necessary - the block based Expat is reasonably easy to use from Swift.
+This is a tiny framework wth a small Swift class to make the API nicer.
+Though this is not really necessary - Expat is reasonably easy to use from Swift as-is.

 ```Swift
 let p = Expat()